Squaring the square

-The first perfect squared square discovered, a compound one of side 4205 and order 55.
+The first perfect squared square published, a compound one of side 4205 and order 55.
 Each number denotes the side length of its square.

 Squaring the square is the problem of tiling an integral square using only other integral squares.
 (An integral square is a square whose sides have integer length.)
 The name was coined in a humorous analogy with squaring the circle.
 Squaring the square is an easy task unless additional conditions are set.
 The most studied restriction is that the squaring be perfect, meaning the sizes of the smaller squares are all different.
 A related problem is squaring the plane, which can be done even with the restriction that each natural number occurs exactly once as a size of a square in the tiling.
 The order of a squared square is its number of constituent squares.